Jeremiah 51:57-58

 No human power, no political leadership, and no fortified structure can stand when the Lord of hosts determines to bring judgment.

-57 I will make her princes, her wise men, her governors, her deputies, and her mighty men drunk.
-They will sleep a perpetual sleep, and not wake up,” says the King, whose name is Yahweh of Armies.
+57 I will make her princes and wise men drunk, along with her governors, officials, and warriors.
+Then they will fall asleep forever and not wake up,” declares the King, whose name is the LORD of Hosts.

 No human power, no political leadership, and no fortified structure can stand when the LORD of hosts determines to bring judgment.